wraabe/Sum14DHCourseDev/Syllabus/12_ClassScheduleDH.md

 ### Assignment Submission

-  -  By Monday (Jan.
-26), post draft Markdown source to GitHub
+  -  By Thursday (Jan.
+29), post draft Markdown source to GitHub
-  -  By Wednesday (Jan.
-28), review edits and update
+  -  By Saturday (Jan.
+31), review edits and update
-  -  By Friday (Jan.
-30), submit LaTeX-generated PDF to GitHub Repository; post MarkDown source to class blog; Upload eBook with all posts and submit link to eBook on GitHub Repository
   -  By Monday (Feb.
+2), submit LaTeX-generated PDF to GitHub Repository; post MarkDown source to class blog; Upload eBook with all posts and submit link to eBook on GitHub Repository
-2) Submit blog reflection to class blog, 500--750 words
+  -  By Wednesday (Feb.
+4) Submit blog reflection to class blog, 500--750 words

 ## Week 4: Acquiring Texts